credit-markets/contracts/README.md

-# Ina Contracts
+# CM Contracts

-This repository contains the smart contracts for the Ina project.
+This repository contains the smart contracts for the CM project.
 It uses both Hardhat and Foundry for development and testing.

 ## Prerequisites